AstroBoy1/Air-Pollution/README.md

-references.zip containes the ten gray scale cards used in objectDetection.m for the jpeg code. guess.m guesses the time samples have been exposed using training data. neural.m does the same as guess.m except using neural networks.
+references.zip containes the ten gray scale cards used in objectDetection.m for the jpeg code. guess.m guesses the time samples have been exposed using training data. neural.m does the same as guess.m except using neural networks. covAnalysis analyzes the coefficient of variation between different takes of the same sample.